TurtleZhong/msckf_mono/src/msckf_mine_1.0/README.md

 # This is a simple example of MSCKF

 ## Change Log
+2018.02.05 Almost Done, But still many many bugs.
+The code can only run 10 frame then the update step seems wrong.
 2017.12.16 Finish the feature tracking and ready to realize the Feature Manager test! the test video can be found [here](https://youtu.be/Nr3VIoFZAhs).

 # 1.Description